linaphp/lina/README.md

 ## road map

+- [x] add `pekyll serve` command for development
-[] support tags for each post
+- [ ] support tags for each post
-[] improve memories when load all posts every single request of  `pekyll serve` command
+- [ ] improve memories when load all posts every single request of  `pekyll serve` command